 Hematite Iron Oxide

 Hematite is a naturally occurring iron oxide with the chemical formula Fe2O3.
-It is mined from many deposits worldwide and although the vast majority is used to make iron and steel, the many special properties of hematite make it suitable for other applications, including as a filler for plastics and coatings.
-It shares several attractive features with magnetite, another iron oxide, but hematite filler may well prove to be a more cost-effective option, especially in certain parts of the world.
+It is mined from many deposits worldwide and although the vast majority is used to make iron and steel.
+It is also dissolves in acid for make water-purification.
+The many special properties of hematite make it suitable for other applications, including as a filler for plastics and coatings.
+It shares several attractive features with magnetite, another iron oxide.
+The most common type of hematite is a dull looking grey/red ore.
+However, other forms exist.
+One is micaceous iron oxide shown to the right.
+Due to the lamellar particle shape it provides a barrier effect useful in anti-corrosion coatings.
+Top quality micaceous iron oxide known as MIOX® is sold by KMI in Europe and their distributor the Kish Company in the USA.
+Another type known as specular hematite is also shiny but composed of more granular, non platy particles.
+Some more about hematite can be found on this page.

-Hematite can be used as pigment where it can impart an attractive grey metallic sparkle.
+Can be used as pigment where it can impart an attractive grey metallic sparkle.
 Coarser grades with angular facets are very effective.
 Specularite, a platy form of hematite, gives especially attractive effects.
+Finer ground or precipitated hematite is red and sometimes referred to as rouge.
+It is used both as a pigment and as an abrasive.

 As a tracer

 Plastics can be difficult to detect.
 Hematite has both magnetic and electrical properties, plus, its has very high density making it x-ray opaque.
-Thus, hematite filler, makes plastics detectable.
+Thus, this specialty filler, makes plastics detectable.
 Detectable plastics are especially sought after in medical applications, for plastics used in food processing and for anti-counterfeiting.

-It has been shown that hematite is just as effective as magnetite for radiation blocking concrete.
+It has been shown that this iron oxide filler is just as effective as magnetite for radiation blocking concrete.
 The high density of the hematite enables excellent blocking performance and the high strength of the hematite provides good mechanical properties for the concrete.

 For microwave or induction heatability

 Plastics are microwave transparent and do not heat by induction because they are electrical insulators without any magnetic properties.
 Hematite is added to polymers to allow them to be heated either by microwaves or using induction.
-Hematite heats up very quickly in a microwave oven, approximately 200°C per minute in a standard domestic oven.
+The pure iron oxide powder heats up very quickly in a microwave oven, approximately 200°C per minute in a standard domestic oven.

 There are applications requiring heat transfer and hematite has high heat conductivity making it an attractive, low cost, specialty filler to meet such requirements.
 Hematite has a thermal conductivity of 12.5 Wcm-1K-1, which is exceptionally high, more than double the conductivity of magnetite and 3-4 times higher than for common fillers like barium sulfate and calcium carbonate (calcite).